gbalats/autodisass-java-bytecode/README.md

 1. when opening a Java .class file
 2. when extracting a .class file inside a jar

-When `javap-mode` is available, it is automatically selected for the current Java bytecode-containing buffer.

 In any case, `javap` must be installed in the system for this extension to have any effect, since that is the tool that actually performs the disassembly.